francismontalbo/swatdcnn/README.md

 1. Activate your created virtual environment and enter the main `swatdcnn/` folder.

-2. Save the dataset folder inside the `swatdcnn/` as `swatdcnn/dataset/`
+2. Save the dataset folder downloaded from LINK inside the `swatdcnn/` as `swatdcnn/dataset/`

 3. Open the `.ipynb` files from the `swatdcnn/models` folder and run the following in your preferred order.
 The `swatdcnn/models/tdcnn/` is saved for later.